How to Start a Business in California (Step-by-Step)

 Employment and Labor Laws in California

-3. Workplace Safety: California businesses are required to follow strict safety regulations set by the Occupational Safety and Health Administration (OSHA) and the state’s own Division of Occupational Safety and Health (Cal/OSHA).
+3. Workplace Safety: California businesses must comply with safety standards from both the Occupational Safety and Health Administration (OSHA) and the state's own Division of Occupational Safety and Health (Cal/OSHA).
+Cal/OSHA often goes further than federal requirements, so don't assume federal compliance covers you here.

 Financing Your California Business